Khan/perseus/README.md

 ### Using Storybook

-The components and widgets of perseus are devleoped using [Storybook](https://github.com/storybookjs/storybook).
+The components and widgets of perseus are developed using [Storybook](https://github.com/storybookjs/storybook).
 After you clone the project and get dependencies installed, the next step is to start storybook by running `yarn storybook`.
 This will start a server and give you a playground to use each component.

 ### Using Changesets